pfraces-games/invaders/README.md

 I had fun trying to implement a virtual dom engine but the diff algorithm was a lot harder than I though so I ended up using a 3rd party implementation.

+While migrating to virtual dom, the state management has been decoupled from the game engine which make implementation simpler.

+Collision detection can be improved but is simple and do the job.

 ### Product changelog

 - Fixed killing leftmost invaders when they are moving down from leftmost position